 So, you have enjoyed the website, you feel we are a special boat and that you would fit right in, and now you want to get in touch with us to apply… Not so fast, please read on.

-Well, first of all, I won’t hide the fact that I have loads of applicants, and that I’m getting a hard time picking the right people, especially since so many new ones write to me all the time… I regularly have to turn some (a lot actually) people down, so please consider whether this is something you really really want to do before writing to me.
+Well, first of all, we won’t hide the fact that we have loads of applicants, and that it is hard to pick the right people, especially since so many new ones write to us all the time… We regularly have to turn some (a lot actually) people down, so please consider whether this is something you really really want to do before writing to us, of course, but also if you are turned down, just try again another time, it might work out under different circumstances.
+By the way, we try to answer to all the mails we receive, so if you do not hear back from us right away, it is just that we’re out of internet reach for a while.

-That said, keep in mind that it will reflect badly on you if it is apparent from your message that you haven’t read the website carefully.
-All this information is there for a reason: I have better things to do than to answer the same questions over and over to all the people who want to come sailing on Karaka.
-If you haven’t done so already, please go back and read at least the following pages:
+That said, sometime we will not answer some mails that are too obviously out of touch with what we offer, so keep in mind that it will reflect badly on you if it is apparent from your message that you haven’t read the website carefully.
+All this information is there for a reason: we have better things to do than to answer the same questions over and over to all the people who want to come sailing on Karaka.
+If you haven’t done so already, please go back and read at least the following pages :

-A few of the things that could play in your favor and that you should mention are:
+Here are a few of the things that are not a requirement, but definitely a plus and could play in your favor and give you an edge in being selected:

 - Sailing experience (or at least a full understanding of what it is like to live on a sailboat in the tropics)